luckyuho/nanoDegree/DataStructAndAlgorithm/P1/Task5/Blockchain.md

-# Runtime Analysis

-### Task 5: Blockchain
+# Task 5: Blockchain

-- Worst-case time complexity is O(n).
+### Explanation of code
+The project mainly build a prototype of blockchain.
+We use block to save each information and use blockLinkList to connect all blocks.

+### Time and Space Complexity Analysis
-- The time complexity for this program is O(n) because the length of our cache array is a fixed capacity.
+The time and space complexity for this program is O(n).

+### Result
 ```python
 # block = BlockLinkList("Hello, block chain")
 # block.print_block_chain()